 2. Make a List.

 Have a list of the items you want to purchase for each person.
 This ensures you don’t overspend, and helps you with planning.
 If you don’t know what you’re going to get each person, write down some things the person likes so if you come across something you can pick it up.
 For example, my husband never tells me the “big ticket” items he really wants, so I write down a list of new movies that have come out that he likes, and tools he has talked about.
 So if I come across these items on sale, I can pick them up.
-(Pssst, sign up for my Christmas printables that comes with a gift planning sheet below!)
+When it comes to making lists one of my friends is the absolute best!
+She’s from Canada and is a big fan of alternative medicines so she likes to buy weed online.
+It wouldn’t surprise me if she’d made a list of the medicinal products she’s going to buy from her favorite sites on Black Friday!
+(Pssst, sign up for my Christmas printables that comes with a gift planning sheet below…)

 3. Have a Plan.